 - 1. Students will not purposely look for security problems because such action may be considered an unauthorized attempt to gain access to school technology resources.
 (Level 2-3 and contact law enforcement) - 2.
-Students will not attempt to or disrupt the school technology resources by destroying, altering or otherwise modifying technology.
+Students will not attempt to or disrupt the school technology resources by destroying, altering, or otherwise modifying technology.
+Students will not access unauthorized District networks, including Wi-Fi networks, not designated for student use with District-approved devices.
 Hacking is strictly prohibited.
-(Level 3 and contact law enforcement) - 3.
+(Level 3 and contact law enforcement and other agencies as appropriate.) - 3.
 Students will not use school technology resources to solicit business, advertise, or engage in any other selling activities in support of non-school related fund-raising or private business enterprises.
 (Level 1-3) - 4.
 Students will not engage in any activity that monopolizes, wastes or compromises school technology resources.
 (Level 2-3) - 5.
 Students will not copy computer programs, software or other technology provided by the District for personal use.
 Downloading unauthorized files is strictly prohibited.
+Utilizing applications, such as a VPN (Virtual Private Network), or actions to bypass the district's firewall and web content filtering is strictly prohibited.
 (Level 1-3) - 6.
-No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property while using school technology resources on or off school grounds.
+No student shall attempt to threaten to, or actually damage, destroy, vandalize, or steal private property or school property while using school technology resources on or off school grounds.
 (Level 2-3 and contact law enforcement) - 7.
 Students will not use school technology resources to distribute nor display inappropriate material.
-Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following:
+Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - · Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act. - Penalty: (Level 2-3 and contact law enforcement)

-- Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - · Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act. - Penalty: (Level 2-3 and contact law enforcement) - 8.
-Students shall not commit any other prohibited act discussed in Board Policy IFBG and IFBGA (Internet Acceptable Use and Electronic Communications).
+- 8. Students shall not commit any other prohibited act discussed in Board Policy IFBG and IFBGA (Internet Acceptable Use and Electronic Communications).
 This includes any modification of school records.
 (Level 1-3) - 9.
 Students may not use school technology devices to access chat rooms/social networking sites for personal use including, but not limited to, Facebook, Twitter, Snapchat, TikTok, and Instagram.
 (Level 1-2) - 10.
 Students may not use audio or visual recording devices without the permission of a school.
 This includes, but is not limited to, using recording devices to video or record misbehaviors or to violate the privacy of others.
 (Level 1-3)